Best Loans for Bad Credit in August 2025

 Frequently asked questions

-How much money you’ll be able to borrow with a bad credit loan will vary from lender to lender.
-Personal loans typically range anywhere from $1,000 to $50,000, though certain lenders may offer even smaller or larger loans in some cases.
+How much money you’ll be able to borrow with a bad credit loan will vary from lender to lender, but you’re more likely to get approved for a smaller loan.

-Unfortunately, if you have bad credit and you receive a personal loan, chances are that you may be paying higher rates.
-This can make it more challenging to get out of debt, particularly if you’re already struggling financially.
-If you find yourself buried in debt, you can consider other options, such as bankruptcy.
+You’ll pay higher rates with bad credit, which can make it more challenging to get out of debt, particularly if you’re already struggling financially.
+If you find yourself buried in debt, you can consider other options, such as bankruptcy or debt relief.